Sijie Yang

 Aug 11, 2023 Enrolled in NUS Urban Analytics Lab as a PhD researcher.

-Jul 7, 2023 Formally graduated with Distinction from University College London.
+Jul 7, 2023 Formally graduated from MSc Space Syntax with Distinction from University College London.

-Jun 19, 2023 Master thesis in UCL was published as a journal (IJGI) paper.
+Jun 19, 2023 Master thesis in UCL was published Street Perception and House Prices.

 latest posts